seletskiy/go-makepkg/README.md

 go-makepkg
 ==========

-Tool for fast packaging Go-lang programs under the archlinux.
+Tool for fast packaging Golang programs under the archlinux.

 It will automatically generate appropriate PKGBUILD and systemd.service files.